-11.3 In the event of a Change in Control, the Employee acknowledges that the provisions of Paragraph 11 hereof shall extend to any offices or facilities of any business that becomes an affiliate of or successor to the Company or any of its Affiliates on account of such Change in Control and that the Non-Competition Period shall be three years instead of one year.
+11.3 In the event of a Change in Control, the Employee acknowledges that the provisions of Paragraph 11 hereof shall extend to any offices or facilities of any business that becomes an affiliate of or successor to the Company or any of its Affiliates on account of such Change in Control and that the Non-Competition Period shall be three years instead of two years.

 12. Preemptive Considerations.
 Notwithstanding anything to the contrary set forth herein: